molarmanful/-/vocab/roots.md

 #Roots
 These are the fundamental elements of every word in Li.
 Roots are words in themselves, but can also be compounded to form more complex words.
+You may need a Unicode font to view all of the roots.

 Root|Meaning
 ---|---